 Christmas is my favorite time of year for so many reasons but one big reason is the decorating.
-I like to keep certain decor items and ornaments year after year, but I always like to make a few new things each season as well.
+I like to keep certain decor items and ornaments year after year, but I always like to make a few new things each season as well (you can see from our archive of Christmas content that it’s really something we enjoy doing!).
 I saw some white yarn trees out in the sea of new Christmas decorations this year and I thought they would be really easy to make in different colors so you could match them to your own holiday color scheme.

 –yarn in as many colors as you’d like